 - Gain access to a comprehensive emergency response and preparedness training program, both on-site and Web-based, which will enhance your ability to respond effectively.

 - Be protected by the State of Maryland workers' compensation and liability coverage during activations.

 - Be able to create a personalized volunteer profile in the Web-based MD Responds system.

 - Have the opportunity to make a difference in your community.

-To become an MD Responds volunteer, register online at:
+To become an MD Responds Volunteer, register online at:

-Additional MD Responds Resources and Contact Information:
+Additional MD Responds Resources and Contact Info:

 Mailing Address: 300 W. Preston Street, Suite 202, Baltimore, MD 21201